Israel recovers bodies of six captives held in Gaza

 Days earlier, Kaid Farhan al-Kadi, who belongs to a Bedouin community in southern Israel, was rescued about a kilometre away, the military said.

-In a statement, Hamas official Izzat al-Rishq blamed Israel for the death of captives, saying Israel was unwilling to reach a deal.

-The Israeli prime minister on Sunday vowed to “settle the score” with Hamas, saying “we will hunt you down.”

-The Israeli publication, YNet, quoted an unnamed Israeli official as saying that three of the captives who were killed were on a list approved by Hamas on July 2 for release.
-Al Jazeera however, could not independently verify the news.
+The Israeli publication YNet quoted an unnamed Israeli official as saying that three of the captives who were killed were on a list approved by Hamas on July 2 for release.
+Al Jazeera, however, could not independently verify the report.

-Among those who were confirmed killed was Gat, the cousin of Gil Dickmann, who has been holding daily protests to put pressure on the Netanyahu government to negotiate with Hamas for the release of the remaining captives.
+Among those confirmed dead was Carmel Gat, whose cousin of Gil Dickmann has been holding daily protests to put pressure on the Netanyahu government to negotiate with Hamas for the release of the remaining captives.

 For Dickmann, the situation has been personal.
-On October 7, his aunt Kinneret Gat was also killed in Be’eri, a kibbutz in southern Israel.
+On October 7, his aunt Kinneret Gat was also killed in the Be’eri kibbutz in southern Israel.

-“Benjamin Netanyahu doesn’t listen!,” Dickmann had said during one of the protests.
+“Benjamin Netanyahu doesn’t listen!”
+Dickmann had said during one of the protests.
 “Benjamin Netanyahu, leave politics out of the negotiation room!”

-Now, Dickmann had to mourn anew after the military confirmed the death of his cousin, Gat.

 About 100 captives still remain in Gaza while 105 were released in a deal with Hamas, which has set ceasefire as a condition to release the remaining captives.